numpy/numpydoc/doc/validation.rst

 Validating NumpyDoc docstrings
 ==============================

-One tool for validating docstrings is to see how an object's dosctring translates to Restructured Text.
-Using numpydoc as a command-line tool facilitates this.
-For example to see the Restructured Text generated for ``numpy.ndarray``, use:
+To see the Restructured Text generated for an object, the ``numpydoc`` module can be called.
+For example, to do it for ``numpy.ndarray``, use:

 .. code-block:: bash

     $ python -m numpydoc numpy.ndarray

+This will validate that the docstring can be built.

+For an exhaustive validation of the formatting of the docstring, use the ``--validate`` parameter.
+This will report the errors detected, such as incorrect capitalization, wrong order of the sections, and many other issues.